smyler3/todo-list/README.md

 Notes:
 -
-Check for double capitaised comments
+Check for double capitalised comments

 -
 The action buttons can have duplicate code removed into another function

 -
 Can use a function to call all action buttons on loading

--
-Add colour picker to create project form

 -
 Create edit forms